geoai-lab/EUPEG/README.md

 #### Repository organization

-The whole repository is organized as a Maven Java Web Application:
+The whole repository is organized as a Maven Java Web Application under the "/project" folder:
 * pom.xml file contains information about the EUPEG as well as its configuration details used by Maven to build the project;
 * The file "/src/main/webapp/index.html" contains the HTML home page of EUPEG;
 * The folder "/src/main/webapp/js" contains the JavaScript code for implementing the user side functions: selecting corpora, geoparsers, and metrics, sending request to the server, and visualizing the results;